 The contracts of the three Audit Committee members were extended for another three years during 2020/21, and one position of the member whose contract was not extended was advertised.
 The new additional member was appointed during the financial year 2021/22, and his term coincided with the extension of the current Audit Committee members.
 The committee was appointed in terms of section 166 of the Municipal finance Management Act.
 The Audit Committee comprises of four independent members who are neither employees nor councilors of the municipality.
-The Audit Committee meets at least four times during the financial year f) AVAILABILITY AND FUNCTIONALITY OF INTERNAL AUDIT g) RISK MANAGEMENT.
+The Audit Committee meets at least four times during the financial year f) Availability and Functionality of Internal Audit g) Risk Management to determine the level of the exposure and tolerance of the risk assessment and to compile the register.